Sikhism in the United States: Geographical distribution

-Over half of American Sikhs live in California.
-Most of California's Sikh population live in NorCal, especially in the Central Valley and the Bay Area.
+Over half of Sikh Americans live in California.
+Most of California's Sikh population live in Northern California, especially in the Central Valley and the Bay Area.
 The nation's largest Sikh population is in California's Central Valley, where Punjabi is the third most spoken language after only English and Spanish.
 Sikhs can be found across the Sacramento and San Joaquin valleys, but the largest concentrations can be found in the valley's largest cities (Sacramento in the Sacramento Valley and Stockton, Fresno, and Bakersfield in the San Joaquin Valley), and in smaller communities associated with the farming of almonds, peaches, walnuts, and plums.
 There are also significant concentrations of Sikh Americans in the Sacramento–San Joaquin River Delta and in the Bay Area near San Jose, California and Fremont, California.

 In the Sacramento Valley, Yuba City and Live Oak have prominent Sikh populations, with the first Sikh arriving in Yuba City in 1906.
 In 2020, Yuba City was home to around 10,000 Sikhs (~15% of the city's population), while Live Oak was home to around 700 Sikhs (~8% of the city's population), with most of these being Sikhs.
 (Note: In the 2021 Canadian census, 194,640 Canadians declared Sikh as their ethnicity while 771,790 Canadians declared Sikh as their religion.
 Using this, the number of Americans with Sikh as their religion can be approximated using the number of Americans with Sikh as their religion.)
 Sutter County, California as a whole is home to around 11,000 Sikhs (~11% of the county population); this makes Sutter County the most proportionally Sikh county in America.
 Down south in the San Joaquin Valley, Livingston is home to around 2,500 Sikhs (~17% of the city's population); Livingston is the most proportionally Sikh municipality in America.

 The New York metropolitan area also has a significant Sikh American presence.
 Around 19,000 Sikhs live in New York City, with around 18,000 in Queens.
 The Richmond Hill neighborhood of Queens is often referred to as "Little Punjab" due to its large Punjabi population.
 In 2020, the stretch of 101st Avenue between 111th and 123rd streets in Richmond Hill was renamed Punjab Avenue (ਪੰਜਾਬ ਐਵੇਨਿਊ) and the stretch of 97th Avenue between Lefferts Boulevard and 117th Street was renamed Gurdwara Street.
 Outside of the city, the suburbs of Hicksville in Long Island and Carteret in Central Jersey have significant Punjabi populations.
 In 2020, Carteret was home to around 3,000 Sikhs (~12% of the borough's population) while Hicksville was home to around 2,000 (~5% of the hamlet's population).

 Outside of California and the New York metropolitan area, there are significant populations of Punjabi Sikhs in Washington, Indiana, Texas, Florida, Georgia, Virginia, Maryland, Massachusetts and North Carolina.
 There is also a concentration of non-Punjabi converts to Sikhism in Española, New Mexico.